simonw/datasette-search-all/README.md

     pip install datasette-search-all

+## Background

+See [datasette-search-all: a new plugin for searching multiple Datasette tables at once](https://simonwillison.net/2020/Mar/9/datasette-search-all/) for background on this project.
+You can try the plugin out at https://fara.datasettes.com/

 ## Usage

 This plugin only works if at least one of the tables connected to your Datasette instance has been configured for SQLite's full-text search.